 In this special report on the World’s Most Innovative Companies, there are plenty of examples to make you a believer (“I’ve never been more excited about the possibilities ahead of us,” Nike CEO Mark Parker recently told me).
 Our staff has spent more than six months gathering and analyzing data.
 To generate our list of the 50 Most Innovative Companies–and the accompanying top 10 companies in various sectors–we assessed thousands of enterprises.
 From all that work, I’ve pulled out 12 rising trends, which follow here.
 Risk of failure and collapse are always with us.
 But the culture of innovation across the globe is more robust than ever.
 We think that’s worth celebrating.

-- No. 1 company on our list, Google, did not land there for the range of its activities–despite the 29 achievements we list.
+The No. 1 company on our list, Google, did not land there for the range of its activities–despite the 29 achievements we list.
 In fact, today’s smartest businesses tend to laser-focus on just a few goals; broad ambition can distract from the nitty-gritty required to turn goals into reality.
 Yet from Google Fiber to Google Glass to investing in new health technologies, Google executes at a high level repeatedly.
 That’s why it tops the list.

-- No. 50), development of LED lighting has been under way there for 50 years–but a specific 11-month deadline provided the essential innovative exclamation point.
+Only a handful of companies on our list repeat year after year.
+That’s not because companies suddenly lose their edge; it’s because innovation ebbs and flows.
+As editor-at-large Jon Gertner explains in his eye-opening guide to breakthrough change at Philips (No. 50), development of LED lighting has been under way there for 50 years–but a specific 11-month deadline provided the essential innovative exclamation point.

-- No. 4) and Airbnb (No. 6) are darlings of the venture set, but they also charge real customers real money for a product with real value.
+Great ideas are captivating, but great businesses are self-sustaining.
+Dropbox (No. 4) and Airbnb (No. 6) are darlings of the venture set, but they also charge real customers real money for a product with real value.
 Unlike the many web-based companies launched pre-2008 whose business models rely on advertising for revenue (Facebook, Twitter, et al.), these enterprises are transaction based–and are reaping the rewards.

 Remember when operating a “green” business was either a gimmick or a promise (or both)?
 No more.
 Today, energy efficiency, alternative fuels, and recycling are core advantages for successful enterprises.
 Brazil’s Braskem (No. 41), a $19 billion petrochemical giant, uses sugarcane rather than oil to create in-demand plastics.
 Levi Strauss (No. 30) produces more than 10% of its clothing with recycled materials, on its way to 100%.
 Companies such as FedEx and Coca-Cola are converting their truck fleets to hybrids, with the help of XL Hybrids (No. 35).
 You don’t have to own a Tesla (No. 20) to see the impact.

 In Kenya, a homegrown tech center called iHub (No. 38) is unleashing Silicon Valley–like potential, signing up 10,000 members, launching 152 companies, and spawning similar efforts in Tanzania and Uganda.
 India’s Universal Identification Authority (No. 22) combats the rampant fraud that cramps entrepreneurialism there.
 As an encouraging ad campaign in South Africa from Johnnie Walker (No. 31) explains: “Our future will not be written by the great strides of yesterday, but by the ones we take today.”

 Crowdsourcing may seem like old news, but tapping into a genuine fan base is powerful.
 SXSW (No. 12) started as a small regional gathering and now attracts 60,000 people from around the globe.
 GoPro (No. 39) has moved from extreme athletes to the mainstream.
 GitHub (No. 26), home to the geek elite, is making collaboration the first resort for software development.

-- No. 9) has taken, avoiding unions and politicos by crowdsourcing direct assistance to teachers.
+How do you make meaningful change in the face of calcified institutions?
+Sometimes you just have to go around them.
+That’s the path Charles Best at DonorsChoose.org (No. 9) has taken, avoiding unions and politicos by crowdsourcing direct assistance to teachers.
 Bloomberg Philanthropies (No. 2) uses data to answer questions other foundations aren’t asking, while SHoP Architects (No. 33) manages to both create cutting-edge designs à la indie firms and get them built at the appropriately industrial scale.